 - Only the first seven months of the CBS run was aired by GSN (September 4, 1972 to mid-April 1973), and of the following two years only the Grand Finale circulates.
 Another 122 episodes from the final year (mainly Edited for Syndication master copies), ranging from #418 through the finale, surfaced in October 2013.

 - Outlived Its Creator: The show outlasted Jack Barry by two years.

-- CBS, wary of the quiz show scandals, had three hosts in mind for the 1970s network run rather than series creator Jack Barry: Allen Ludden (who did the 1960s pilots), Wink Martindale (who later did Tic-Tac-Dough for Barry-Enright), and Tom Kennedy (who also worked for Barry-Enright as host of Break The Bank.)
-Due to each already having other game show commitments (Password, Gambit, and Split Second respectively), and despite Bob Barker begging to be given something other than Price, Barry was allowed to host...for 13 weeks.
+- CBS, wary of the quiz show scandals, had three hosts in mind for the 1970s network run rather than Jack Barry: Allen Ludden (who did the 1960s pilots), Wink Martindale (who later did Tic-Tac-Dough for Barry-Enright), and Tom Kennedy (who also worked for Barry-Enright as host of Break the Bank (1976).)
+Due to each already having other game show commitments (Password, Gambit, and Split/Second respectively), and despite Bob Barker begging to be given something other than Price, Barry was allowed to host...for 13 weeks.
 By January 1973, with no complaints from the viewers or network, Jack signed a regular contract.

-Enright later ended up regretting his decision not to let Peck host, as it led to the resignations of three key staffers at Barry-Enright who were angry at him for defying Barry's wishes: executive producer Ron Greenberg, producer Gary Cox, and director Richard S. Kline.
+- Enright later ended up regretting his decision not to let Peck host, as it led to the resignations of three key staffers on the show who were angry at him for defying Barry's wishes: executive producer Ron Greenberg, producer Gary Cox, and director Richard S. Kline.
 Greenberg and Kline formed their own production companies, while Cox went to work for Reg Grundy Productions, the company responsible for NBC games Sale Of The Century and Scrabble.